Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 coneflower and black-eyed Susans

-Caring for perennials in the fall cottage garden is essential to ensure their health and vitality through the winter months and into the next growing season.
+Caring for perennials in the fall cottage garden is essential to ensure their health and vitality through winter and into the next growing season.
 Here are some tips on how to care for perennials in the fall.

 Cut Back Spent Foliage and Flowers